 Create A Calendar

 It’s a good idea to talk to your contractor about how long they think it may take to finish your home renovation.
 With them, plan out what should be happening week by week.
 Chances are, you won’t be able to keep to that exact schedule.
 A lot of unexpected things happen during renovations – extra work needs to be done, bad weather happens so they can’t work on the outside of your house, timelines change, materials need to be purchased, and so on.
 But having a rough schedule will help your mind feel more at ease when you’re worrying about what exactly is happening and how long it should be taking.
+If you know when the kitchen cabinets are being replaced, you can plan for how to start using the kitchen properly again.
+Similarly, if you know when the PVC shower panels will be fitted, then you can start to formulate your plans for the newly-protected bathroom.
 Make sure you keep checking in with your contractor and communicating about where they are in your plans and schedules.

 Keep Your Doors Shut